dcunited001/dcunited001.github.io/_drafts/speed-of-thought-1-social-physics.md

 We are seeing some of these effects now.
 For example, potential election manipulation and -- holy shit -- did anyone log into social media in 2016?
 Information amplification is rampant.
 Manipulation of information is as old as predator and prey, except that the fabric of information and communication is shifting.
 It's like a space that's bending and folding into itself.
-Most of us still see everything as though we are within that space, but some of us know how to use it to.
+Most of us still see everything as though we are within that space, but some of us know how to use it to (....)

-![probably include a picture of an s-curve]

 # The other side of the S-Curve